OpenObservability/OpenMetrics/OpenMetrics.md

 OpenMetrics is primarily a wire format, independent of any particular transport for that format.
 The format is expected to be consumed on a regular basis and to be meaningful over successive expositions.

-Implementers MUST expose metrics in the OpenMetrics text format metrics in response to a simple HTTP GET request to a documented URL for a given process/device.
-This SHOULD be “/metrics”.
-Implementers MAY also expose metrics in OpenMetrics formatted in other ways, such as by regularly pushing metric sets to an operator-configured endpoint over HTTP.
+Implementers MUST expose metrics in the OpenMetrics text format in response to a simple HTTP GET request to a documented URL for a given process or device.
+This endpoint SHOULD be called "/metrics".
+Implementers MAY also expose OpenMetrics formatted metrics in other ways, such as by regularly pushing metric sets to an operator-configured endpoint over HTTP.

 ## Metrics and Time Series